sarven/sarvendev/_drafts/contract-testing-on-examples.md

 ```

 ## Go Backend
-In the Go backend we have a simple http endpoint that returns user details.
+In the Go backend, we have a simple http endpoint that returns user details.

 ```go
 type UserHandler struct {